carlosbackdev/Blog-Carlos-Backend-Developer/README.md

-# ¡WEB SITE OF CARLOS ARROYO!
+# ¡WEB SITE OF CARLOS ARROYO! 🌐

-## My personal Blog, enter and discover mi world.
+##	:grinning: My personal Blog, enter and discover mi world. 🌎

 Website developed with **HTML5**, **CSS3**, and **JavaScript**, adhering to **semantic tags** for optimal **SEO**.
 The styles are crafted in CSS, and some button functionalities are implemented with JavaScript.
 The project began with a wireframe sketch created in **Figma**.